cracker-MDN/google-advanced-data-analytics/README.md

 Project work from the [Google Advanced Data Analytics Professional Certificate](https://www.coursera.org/professional-certificates/google-advanced-data-analytics), completed through Coursera.

-This repository documents each course's end-of-course project, all built around the same fictional consulting scenario — **Automatidata**, a data consulting firm engaged by the **New York City Taxi and Limousine Commission (NYC TLC)** to build a fare prediction model.
-The scenario runs across all seven courses, with each course adding a new analytical layer.
+This repository documents each course's end-of-course project.
+Courses 1–5 are built around a single fictional consulting scenario — **Automatidata**, a data consulting firm engaged by the **New York City Taxi and Limousine Commission (NYC TLC)** to build a fare prediction model — with each course adding a new analytical layer.
+Course 6, the program's capstone, shifts to an independent scenario: **Salifort Motors**, a fictional alternative-energy vehicle manufacturer, where the task is predicting and addressing employee turnover.

 Each project folder contains a Jupyter notebook, a PACE strategy document, an executive summary presentation, and a README explaining business context, methodology, results, and next steps.